 About the Drama School

-The YPT Drama School is the oldest and largest of its kind in Canada.
-From weekly classes to full-day camps, the school embodies our theatre’s vision: to have a positive impact on the emotional, social and intellectual development of young people.
+We are the largest theatre school in Canada providing drama classes for babies, toddlers and youth, in four different locations.
+From weekly classes to full-day camps, the school – now in its 51st year – embodies our theatre’s vision: to have a positive impact on the emotional, social and intellectual development of young people.

 Download our 2019.20 Drama School Brochure here.